-(No-Rise) Slow Cooker Basil Pesto Bread – This no-rise, no-fuss, SUPER DELICIOUS slow cooker bread is packed with basil pesto and it’s probably one of the most flavorful bread recipes you will ever make!
+(No-Rise) Slow Cooker Basil Pesto Bread – This no-rise, no-fuss, SUPER DELICIOUS slow cooker bread is packed with basil pesto.
+It’s probably one of the most flavorful crock pot bread recipes you will ever make!

 FRIENDS!
 This slow cooker bread is so easy to make, and it’s practically fool-proof!

 But hey heeeey!
 Happy Thanksgiving week, you guys!!
 How are you’s?
 Have you prepared for America’s biggest food-day?
 Don’t forget your stretchy yoga pants.
 And a membership renewal at your local gym.

 Hey, honest question.
 What do you think about swapping those dinner rolls with something that I like to call no-rise, no-fuss, SLOW COOKER Basil Pesto Bread?
 Do you like my idea or do you LIKE my idea?

 In my mom’s household, dinner without bread is a huuuuge NO-NO. It’s like a slap to our Macedonian culture.
 Seriously.
 Let me put it to you this way – it’s like having tofurkey instead of turkey on Thanksgiving!
 OR NO TURKEY at all.
 Know what I mean?

 With that in mind, and knowing my obsession with the slow cooker, I gave this bread recipe a few tries until I finally found the best combo of flavors, or the flavors that everyone will be happy with.

 This recipe starts out with a bowl + all the ingredients inside.
 Once you combine all those ingredients together, you will turn out the dough onto a floured working surface and KNEAD for 5 MINUTES STRAIGHT.
 Set your timer.
 You will definitely need 5 minutes of kneading.